jjjake/internetarchive/docs/source/api.rst

 Other Configuration
 ~~~~~~~~~~~~~~~~~~~

-By default all requests are HTTPS in Python versions 2.7.10 or newer.
+By default all requests are HTTPS.
 You can change this setting in your config file in the ``general`` section::

     [general]